-Nike Bring Back the Shox BB4 'Olympic' For Its Second Retro Run
+Nike Bring Back the Shox BB4 'Olympic' for Its Second Retro Run

 Nike are bringing back a proper classic with the return of the Shox BB4 – a model tied to one of the most iconic moments in basketball, when Vince Carter rocked the release at the 2000 Sydney Olympic Games.